CommunityToolkit/MVVM-Samples/docs/mvvm/Ioc.md

 }
 ```

-Here we have a type, `ConsoleLogger`, implementing the `ILogger` interface, that also depends on having an `IFileService` instance and an `IConsoleService` instance.
-We can use constructor injection to have our DI service provider "automagically" gather all the necessary services, like so:
+Here we have a `ConsoleLogger` implementing the `ILogger` interface, and requiring `IFileService` and `IConsoleService` instances.
+Constructor injection means the DI service provider will "automagically" gather all the necessary services, like so:

 ```csharp
 // Register the services at startup